craig-m/mpcontainer/README.md

 ## Use

-On MacOS or Windows [Docker Desktop](https://www.docker.com/products/docker-desktop) makes for a nice container experience, especially with [VSCode](https://code.visualstudio.com/).
+On MacOS or Windows [Docker Desktop](https://www.docker.com/products/docker-desktop) makes for a nice container experience, especially with [VSCode](https://code.visualstudio.com/) (get the Docker, yaml and kubernetes extensions).

 Put some music into `.\music\db\` so you can use the Jukebox.